How Alison Murdock Helps Startups Define Go-To-Market and Accelerate Growth

 Alison is the founder and chief marketer at Trusted CMO, a marketing services firm that helps early stage startups with go-to-market strategy and execution.

 Alison is a growth-focused marketing executive and entrepreneur with over 25 years of experience building and scaling global marketing teams in Silicon Valley and Europe.
-She had marketing executive roles in some of the best technology startups including SocialChorus, 6sense, and Verto Analytics.

 I sat down with Alison to learn how she goes about helping startups define Go-To-Market and what insights she can share to help guide early stage entrepreneurs on the journey of growing a startup.